 Antoinette has worked in the field of education trauma and other complex learning differences for more than a decade, as a counselor, tutor and clinician.
 She found success in supporting and working with young adults who are pursuing higher education.
-She provides individuals with a design plan that will help them achieved their overall aim in view.

 Ralston Gracie has worked in Brazilian Jiu-Jitsu his whole life, as an instructor for 15 years, and in caregiving for six months as a client care specialist, assisting mostly dementia and hospice patients.
-He has been successful at teaching kids martial arts, exercising discipline, and utilizing meditation.

 Necessary cookies are absolutely essential for the website to function properly.
 This category only includes cookies that ensures basic functionalities and security features of the website.
 These cookies do not store any personal information.